nhtsai/notes/_posts/2021-05-02-atomic-habits.md

     * Humans are not attracted to behaviors that lower status or are negatively-viewed culturally.

-## Chapter 10: How to Find and Fix the Causes of Your Bad Habits
+## 10. How to Find and Fix the Causes of Your Bad Habits

 * Every behavior has a surface level craving and a deeper, underlying motive.
     * A **craving** is a specific manifestation of a deeper underlying motive, a desire to change your internal state.